-- First-time freshman: A new student who has no college credits prior to the immediately previous summer sessions, or who has only college credits taken while still a high school student. - Transfer: A student who, after high school graduation and prior to the immediately previous summer session, has been enrolled in another postsecondary institution before enrolling at Montreat College. - Readmit: A student readmitted to the same program level of instruction after an absence of 2 years or less.
-(If the absence has been more than 2 years, the student is classified as a new student and must go through either the "Admission of First-Year Students" or "Transfer Admission" process.)
+- First-time freshman: A new student who has no college credits prior to the immediately previous summer sessions, or who has only college credits taken while still a high school student. - Other freshman: A student who has earned more than 12 hours of credit, but less than 24 at another post-secondary institution before enrolling at Montreat College. - Transfer: A student who, after high school graduation and prior to the immediately previous summer session, has been enrolled in another post-secondary institution before enrolling at Montreat College, earning 24 hours or more of institutional transfer credit. - Readmit: A student readmitted to the same program level of instruction after an absence of 5 years or less.
+(If the absence has been more than 5 years, the student is classified as a new student and must go through either the "Admission of First-Year Students" or "Transfer Admission" process.)